ExpressionEngine/ExpressionEngine-User-Guide/source/channel/category_archive.rst

 When using the "nested" style of display, the opening <ul> tag of the list will have an id of "nav\_cat\_archive" applied to it.
-This can be used as a "hook" for javascript or CSS in providing DHTML or other functionality.
+This can be used as a selector for javascript or CSS to create expanding lists or menus.

 ::